 • Actual & redundant computations.
 As mentioned earlier, infective countermeasures require two computations of the same cipher.
-These two are referred to as actual and redundant computations; and symbolically denoted as $C = E_K^1(P)$ and $C' = E_K^2(P)$, respectively (E is the underlying cipher parametrized by the secret key K with input P).
+These two are referred to as actual and redundant computations; and symbolically denoted as $C = E_K^1(P)$ and $C' = E_K^2(P)$ , respectively (E is the underlying cipher parametrized by the secret key K with input P, and the superscript denotes the two separate executions).
 Output from the actual cipher is later infected, and made available to the attacker.
 The notations, C and C', are used in this document to denote the output from the actual and redundant computations, respectively.
-When Δ is computed after the full iteration of both the actual and redundant computations are finished; i.e., in type I countermeasures; $\Delta = C \oplus C'$.
+When $\Delta$ is computed after the full iteration of both the actual and redundant computations are finished; i.e., in type I countermeasures; $\Delta = C \oplus C'$ .

-Also, we assume that the attacker is able to repeat the exactly same fault, in exactly the same location and during exactly the same round on one particular device; as many times she wants (as long as it is practicable).
-Thus, we give the attacker to repeat exactly the same fault over temporal domain, and to make Δ constant3.
+Also, we assume that the attacker is able to exactly repeat the same fault, in same location and during the same round on one particular device; as many times she wants (as long as it is practical).
+Thus, we give the attacker to exactly repeat the same fault over temporal domain, and to make $\Delta$ constant.

-2Not to be confused with the case where the fault flips only one bit.
+$^2$ Not to be confused with the case where the fault flips only one bit.